Abuja Investments Company: Environment

 In partnership with the Abuja Environmental Protection Agency (AEPB), AICL has made huge investments in this sector especially in the provision of waste disposal trucks through the incorporation of PowerNoth AICL Equipment Leasing Company for the clearance of waste from the city center.

 Health

-AICL is working on incorporating the American Hospital, a project that has been underway since 2009.
+AICL has worked on incorporating the American Hospital, a project that has been underway since 2009.